Christian Ehrhoff: Later years

 On 1 July 2014, it was announced that the Pittsburgh Penguins signed Ehrhoff to a one-year, $4 million deal.
 Ehrhoff made his debut with the Penguins on 9 October 2014, against Anaheim.
 An injury shortened season saw Ehrhoff appear in only 49 games, scoring three goals to go with 11 assists.

 On 23 August 2015, it was confirmed by General Manager Dean Lombardi that the Los Angeles Kings signed Ehrhoff to a one-year, $1.5 million deal.
 In the 2015–16 season, Ehrhoff began the season as a regular on the blueline for the Kings.
 Ehrhoff struggled to perform to past expectations, and after scoring just 2 goals in 40 games was waived by the Kings and assigned to AHL affiliate, the Ontario Reign on 11 February 2016.

 After 5 games with the Reign, Ehrhoff's tenure within the Kings organization came to a close when he was traded to the Chicago Blackhawks in exchange for former teammate and Kings defenceman Rob Scuderi on 26 February 2016.

 After playing in the World Cup of Hockey, tallying three assists in six contests for Team Europe, Ehrhoff was handed a Professional tryout by the Boston Bruins in late September, but he opted to leave the Bruins the following month.

 Return to Germany

 On 24 October 2016, Ehrhoff signed with Kölner Haie of the Deutsche Eishockey Liga (DEL) in his native Germany.
 After two seasons with the Sharks, he announced his retirement from professional hockey in March 2018.
+On 26 April 2023, Ehrhoff came out of retirement and signed a one-year contract with his former team, Krefeld Pinguine, of the German DEL2.